brendan-fahy/festival/README.md

  3. SyncAdapter

- 4. Android JodaTime (as per Dan Lew) instead of regular JodaTime
+ 4. Add unit tests.

- 5. Get unit tests working.
+ 5. Add instrumentation tests.

  6. Better handling of the "before any content has been delivered" scenario - though this is more of a job for the consuming app rather than the library.